jankrom/jankrom/README.md

 # Hi there!
 I'm Justin Ankrom 👋

 Welcome to my GitHub profile!
-I'm an Electrical and Computer Engineering student at Carnegie Mellon University, passionate about leveraging technology to solve real-world problems and enhance the quality of life.
+I'm a software engineer at Meta and have a B.S. in Electrical and Computer Engineering student from Carnegie Mellon University, passionate about leveraging technology to solve real-world problems and enhance the quality of life.

 ## 🚀 About Me

 - 🎓 **Education**: B.S. in Electrical and Computer Engineering at Carnegie Mellon University | Expected Graduation: May 2025
 - 💼 **Experience**:
+  - **Meta** (July 2025 - Present): Software Engineer
-  - **Atlassian** (May 2024 – Present): Software Engineer Intern
+  - **Atlassian** (May 2024 – August 2024): Software Engineer Intern
     - Designed and implemented tracking metrics and visualization tools for key company features.
     - Created detailed usage charts and dashboards to enhance performance monitoring.
   - **HelixVM** (January 2024 – February 2024): Software Engineer Intern